-Can you imagine being ten years old and living 480 kilometers (298 miles) from your teacher and nearest school friend?
+Can you imagine being ten years old and living 480 kilometres (298 miles) from your teacher and nearest school friend?
 It’s a long drive for a play date or parent-teacher meeting!

 Meet Julie, she lives on a cattle station on the edge of the Tanami Desert, which is about six hours drive from Alice Springs, and that’s only if you’ve got a 4WD and the road has recently been graded!
 If not it’s about eight hours.
 A typical day for Julie starts when the sun comes up.
 The whole family is also up and it’s Julie’s job to feed the chickens and pick any ripe fruit and vegetables for the day’s meals.
 Julie arrives in the kitchen with an armful of goodies, including freshly collected eggs, for breakfast around 7am.